dancer1325/opensearch-documentation/_install-and-configure/install-opensearch/docker.md

 ```
 {% include copy.html %}

-Remember that the certificates you specify in your compose file must be the same as the certificates defined in your custom `opensearch.yml` file.
-You should replace the root, admin, and node certificates with your own.
+Remember that the certificates you specify in your compose file must be the same
+as the certificates defined in your custom `opensearch.yml` file
+You should replace the root, admin, and node certificates with your own
 For more information see [Configure TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls).
 ```yml
 plugins.security.ssl.transport.pemcert_filepath: node1.pem
 plugins.security.ssl.transport.pemkey_filepath: node1-key.pem